StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2020-08-13-transformer-vae.md

 The Transformer, on the other hand, is a powerful type of neural network originally applied to the machine translation task and is known to be capable of capturing dependencies at different time scales, just as the authors want.
 I will try to explain how the paper builds upon these two approaches, but given their popularity and to keep the post relatively short, I will not fully explain them, so it might help to have some idea about them.

+## The model
 Probably the best starting point is the original Transformer architecture,[^3] consisting of an encoder and a decoder.
-In that paper, the input to the encoder would be an English sentence, and the output of the decoder would be its translation into the target language.
+Originally, the input to the encoder would be an English sentence, and the output of the decoder would be its translation into the target language.
-Here, the input is a melody, and because we are in an autoencoding scenario, the model is trained to produce the same melody as its output.
+In this paper, on the other hand, the input is a melody, and because we are in an autoencoding scenario, the model is trained to produce the same melody as its output.
 And, as with any autoencoder, we are then interested by the representation _between_ the encoder and the decoder (i.e. the output of the last encoder layer) – this representation is called the _latent code_ and denoted $$z$$.

 At every layer, Transformers work with sequences of representation vectors where each vector corresponds to a specific position in the input.